Holdouts could blunt Jordan’s momentum as House braces for Speaker floor vote

-House GOP Speaker nominee Jim Jordan (Ohio) is projecting confidence as he moves to put his colleagues on the record with a floor vote on his Speakership at noon on Tuesday.
+House GOP Speaker nominee Rep. Jim Jordan (Ohio) is projecting confidence as he moves to put his colleagues on the record with a floor vote on his Speakership at noon Tuesday.

 Jordan can only afford to lose four Republicans and still win the Speakership, assuming all members are present and voting for a candidate.

-Still, Jordan signaled that the House will move forward with a vote on Tuesday.
+Still, Jordan signaled that the House will move forward with a vote Tuesday.

 “Look, I felt good walking into the conference.
 I feel even better now.
 We’ve got a few more people we want to talk to, listen to.
 And then we’ll have a vote tomorrow,” Jordan said while leaving the meeting.